Nayana92/Sarcasm-Detection/README.md

   - textblob - polarity
   - textblob - subjectivity
   - number of interjections
-  - sarcastic word synonyms - need more clarity
-  - pattern related feature - vector of words in the form of phrases - need to discuss more
+  - pattern related feature - recognizing 3 patterns in a comment would lead to 3 million rows in a dataframe which is leading to memory                               error
+  - Adding parent comment sentiment as a feature
   - write to file.

  classifier algorithm
-  - gradient boosting
+  - gradient boosting - Sirisha
-  - random forest
+  - random forest - Karuna
+  - SVM - Nayana

   -------------------------------------

-  tokenization,pos tagging, num of interjections, - Nayana ------- (pattern related feature) 18,19,25,26 --- Sirisha 27,28,29,30 ---Karuna
+  tokenization,pos tagging, num of interjections, - Nayana 18,19,25,26 --- Sirisha
+  27,28,29,30 ---Karuna

  PART 2 :
-  neural network - to be discussed
+  neural network

+  Prepare the dataset
+    - Remove emoji's,hash tags, punctuations
+    - Slang dictionary replacement - with and without
+    - Convert the words to vector using word2vec or Glove
+    - Words not present in word2vec or glove are initialized randomly
+    - One Hot Encoding - need to discuss

+  Load the dataset
+  Building the network
+    - Num of layers to use - simple (2)
+    - Activation functions - relu and sigmoid - good for classification tasks, softmax for last layer
+    - Number of hidden neurons

+  Compiling the network
+    - Loss Functions - Binary Cross Entropy, Mean Squared Error
+    - Optimizers - rmsprop,

+  Train the model
+    - Batch Sizes, Epoch (Num of iterations)

+  Validate and calculate the accuracy